 Along with many other historical sites in the region, the ancient site of Palmyra is reported to have been heavily damaged in the current conflicts.
-This page remains as it was originally created in 2011 and will stand as a live-archived article until it is again possible to assess the state of the Palmyra ruins.
+This page will stand as a live-archived article until it is again possible to assess the state of the Palmyra ruins.

-Palmyra was a thriving city of the ancient world whose impressive, UNESCO-listed ruins are located in Syria.
-Originally known by the Semitic name of Tadmor – which is now the name of the neighbouring modern town – Palmyra was once a commercial hub along a busy trade route.
+Palmyra was a thriving city of the ancient world, whose impressive UNESCO-listed ruins are located in Syria.
+Originally known by the Semitic name of Tadmor meaning ‘date palm’ – which is now the name of the neighbouring modern town – Palmyra was once a commercial hub along a busy trade route.

-References to Palmyra appear in the Bible as well as in other historical writings, some dating as far back as the second millennium BC.
-However, it was from the first century BC that affluent caravan owners stopped there along the old Silk Road, contributing to its wealth.
+References to Palmyra appear in the Bible as well as in other historical writings, some dating as far back as the 2nd millennium BC.
+However, it was from the 1st century BC that affluent caravan owners stopped there along the old Silk Road, contributing to its wealth.

 The city’s most infamous figure was Queen Zenobia.
 Following the assassination of her husband, King Odainat, Zenobia claimed control of the region on behalf of the couple’s young son, Vabalathus.
 After a mighty attempt to claim independence from Rome, in 272 AD, Zenobia’s rule ended when she was taken to Rome.
 Not long after this, Palmyra’s fortunes began to decline, especially after its people were massacred for rising up against Rome, resulting in the destruction of much of the city.